Aaron Cook (baseball): Boston Red Sox

 On January 14, 2012, Cook signed a minor league deal with the Boston Red Sox that included an opt-out clause if he did not make the Red Sox by May 1.
 Cook was recovering from shoulder and knee injuries that plagued him in 2010 and 2011.
 In five games with Triple-A Pawtucket, he went 3–0 with two complete games.
-On May 1, the day he chose to exercise his opt-out clause, it was announced he would be promoted to Boston to start in place of the injured Josh Beckett.
-Cook received a pro-rated salary of $1.5 million plus incentives.
+On May 1, the day he chose to exercise his opt-out clause, Boston promoted him to start in place of the injured Josh Beckett.
+Cook received a prorated salary of $1.5 million plus incentives.
 He also had a second opt-out clause for June 1.

-On May 5, 2012, Cook made his Red Sox debut against the Baltimore Orioles.
+On May 5, Cook made his Red Sox debut against the Baltimore Orioles.
 He pitched only 22/3 innings, as a result of an injured knee off the spikes of Orioles first baseman Chris Davis.
 After getting treatment in the clubhouse, Cook returned, only to then allow a two-run home run to Adam Jones.
 He was placed on the disabled list the next day.
+He returned on June 24.

-On June 29, 2012, against the Seattle Mariners, Cook threw a complete-game shutout, allowing just two hits and walking none over 81 pitches, notching the 74th victory of his career.
+On June 29, against the Seattle Mariners, Cook threw a complete-game shutout, allowing just two hits and no walks over 81 pitches.

-Cook would struggle for the rest of the season, finishing with a 4–11 record and a 5.65 ERA.
-It was his third consecutive season having an ERA over 5.00, following five seasons of maintaining one under 4.25.
-He also had a K/9 of 1.9, the lowest of any starter with at least 85 innings of work in the Major Leagues.
+Cook struggled for the rest of the season, finishing with a 4–11 record and a 5.65 ERA.
+It was his third consecutive season with an ERA over 5.00, following five seasons with a sub-4.25 ERA.
+He also had 1.9 strikeouts per 9 innings, the lowest of any starter with at least 85 innings in the majors.
+He tied for the American League lead with 5 errors as a pitcher.

-Philadelphia Phillies
+Later career: return to the Rockies

-On January 16, 2013, Cook signed a minor league deal with an invitation to spring training with the Philadelphia Phillies.
-He was released by the Phillies on March 26, 2013, as he did not make the big league roster.
+On January 16, 2013, Cook signed a minor league deal with an invitation to spring training with the Phillies.
+Philadelphia released him on March 26, as he did not make the big league roster.

-Colorado Rockies (minor leagues)

-On March 29, 2013, Cook signed with the Colorado Rockies.
-He signed to play with Colorado Springs Sky Sox, the Rockies Triple A Baseball team.

-After posting a 0–5 record with an 8.15 ERA, Cook told the team on July 19 that he would not pitch for them again in 2013, and was released.
-It was later revealed Cook had severe inflammation in his elbow, and decided to end his season.
+On March 29, Cook re-signed with the Rockies.
+He played with the Colorado Springs Sky Sox, the Rockies' Triple-A affiliate.
+After posting a 0–5 record with an 8.15 ERA, Cook told the team on July 19 that he would not pitch for them again in 2013 and was released.
+It was later revealed Cook had severe inflammation in his elbow and decided to end his season.

-2014 season

-After missing most of the 2013 season due to injury, Cook after more than five months expressed a desire to return to pitching.
-Cook later decided to rest and work out for MLB teams in 2015.
+In January 2014, Cook expressed a desire to return to pitching.
+He later decided to take time to recover from an elbow injury and return in 2015, but he did not sign with another team.